s-xync/otpxandor-a-otp-sender/README.md

 # XANDOR - An OTP Sender

+OTPXANDOR is an OTP sending application.
+It can be used to send OTPs through Whatsapp.
+The back-end is built as a micro-service architecture and the front-end and back-end are completely separate.
+The app uses Twilio API to send messages on Whatsapp.
+Both front-end and back-end are built on Node JS.
+The back-end uses Express JS and the front-end uses React JS.
+The style and the responsiveness of the front-end was handled using Bootstrap.

 First of all, make sure you have `nodejs`, `mongodb` installed on you system.
 First install `yarn` globally using `sudo npm install -g yarn`.
 We will use `yarn` instead of `npm`.